AliSoftware/alisoftware.github.io/_drafts/let-it-throw.md

 In the example above, instead of making `funcC` directly propagate both `MyLibAErrors` and `MyLibBErrors`, you should instead throw `MyLibCErrors`.
 I suggest this for two reasons, both related to abstraction:

 1. Your users shouldn't have to know which internal library you're using.
 If some day in the future you decide to switch your implementation to use `SomeOtherPopularLibA` instead of `MyLibA`, which will obviously not throw exactly the same errors, the caller of your own `MyLibC` framework shouldn't need to know or care.
 That's what abstraction is all about.
 1. The caller shouldn't have to handle all the errors.
 Surely you can catch some of those errors and consider them internal: not all errors thrown by `MyLibA` make sense to be exposed publicly to your users, for example a `FrameworkConfigurationError` error mentioning that you misused the `MyLibA` framework and forgot to call its `setup()` method or whatever should not make its way to the user, as the user can't do much about it.
-That kind of error is your fault, not his/hers.
+That kind of error is your fault, not theirs.

 So instead, your `funcC` should probably catch all `MyLibAErrors` and `MyLibBErrors`, wrap them / re-interpret them and expose them as `MyLibCErrors` instead.
 That way, the users of your framework don't have to know what you're using under the hood.
 You can switch your internal implementation and libs used at any time, and you expose to the user only the errors they might care for.